storybookjs/react-native/CONTRIBUTING.md

 # Download and build this repository:
 git clone https://github.com/storybooks/storybook.git
 cd storybook
-yarn install -- --core
+yarn
-yarn run bootstrap
+yarn bootstrap -- --core

 # make changes to try and reproduce the problem, such as adding components + stories
 yarn start